 Consider an app

-Mobile apps, unlike web apps or websites, have the advantage of utilizing the device’s services such as location, personal data, cloud services, etc. Also, they are able to operate without the need for constant internet connection.
+Mobile apps, unlike web apps or websites, have the advantage of utilizing the device’s services such as location, personal data, cloud services, etc. Also, they are able to operate without the need for a constant internet connection.
 Likewise, costs and implications of building and maintaining an app have declined drastically over the years with an abundance of mobile app builders on the market.

 A great example of a powerful mobile marketing strategy recently performed is the launch of the new Fallout game – Fallout 4.
 Prior to the launch of the game, Bethesda has presented us with a mobile game called Fallout Shelter, where you were put in control of your own “Vault” – a sim game featuring Fallout Vault communities.
-Aside from creating an additional hype for the launch of its bigger brother, the game was an instant success, gathering tremendous accolades, among which are Google Play Best of 2015, Mobile Game of the Year – 2016 DICE Awards and 2015 Golden Joystick Best Handheld/Mobile Game.
-Bethesda didn’t stop there, but the developers even created a mobile version of Pip Boy, which allowed you to have real time insights into your character’s stats via mobile device while playing the game.
+Aside from creating an additional hype for the launch of its bigger brother, the game was an instant success, gathering tremendous accolades, among which are Google Play Best of 2015, Mobile Game of the Year – 2016 DICE Awards, and 2015 Golden Joystick Best Handheld/Mobile Game.
+Bethesda didn’t stop there, but the developers even created a mobile version of Pip-Boy, which allowed you to have real time insights into your character’s stats via mobile device while playing the game.

 A well executed mobile strategy, a web and/or app based one can mean a great deal for your business.
 The costs of investing into mobile market are lower than ever and missing out on an opportunity like that could deal a great blow into your operations, especially if you have a harsh competition.